Enzyme kinetics: Single-substrate reactions

 Enzymes with single-substrate mechanisms include isomerases such as triosephosphateisomerase or bisphosphoglycerate mutase, intramolecular lyases such as adenylate cyclase and the hammerhead ribozyme, an RNA lyase.
 However, some enzymes that only have a single substrate do not fall into this category of mechanisms.
 Catalase is an example of this, as the enzyme reacts with a first molecule of hydrogen peroxide substrate, becomes oxidised and is then reduced by a second molecule of substrate.
 Although a single substrate is involved, the existence of a modified enzyme intermediate means that the mechanism of catalase is actually a ping–pong mechanism, a type of mechanism that is discussed in the Multi-substrate reactions section below.

 Michaelis–Menten kinetics

 As enzyme-catalysed reactions are saturable, their rate of catalysis does not show a linear response to increasing substrate.
-If the initial rate of the reaction is measured over a range of substrate concentrations (denoted as [S]), the initial reaction rate ($v_0$) increases as [S] increases, as shown on the right.
+If the initial rate of the reaction is measured over a range of substrate concentrations (denoted as [S]), the initial reaction rate ($v_0$) increases as [S] increases.
 However, as [S] gets higher, the enzyme becomes saturated with substrate and the initial rate reaches Vmax, the enzyme's maximum rate.